 In Luxembourg, no duty or tax is owed for the issue of shares, with the exception of the fixed duty payable for incorporation, which covers operations for gathering capital.
 Generally speaking, the Company is subject to a subscription tax at an annual rate of 0.05% per year on net assets.
 This tax is reduced to 0.01% per year in certain cases, such as, for example, in respect of money market funds, or concerning net assets in sub-funds and/or share classes restricted to institutional investors, pursuant to Article 174 of the 2010 Law.
 The tax does not apply to the part of assets invested in other Luxembourg undertakings for collective investment.
 Subject to certain conditions, some sub-funds and/or classes of shares reserved for institutional investors may be totally exempt from the subscription tax.
+As from 1 January 2021, the Company or its sub-funds, may benefit from reduced subscription tax rates depending on the value of its/their net assets invested in economic activities that qualify as environmentally sustainable within the meaning of Article 3 of EU Regulation 2020/852 of 18 June 2020 (the "Qualifying Activities"), except for the proportion of net assets invested in fossil gas and/or nuclear energy related activities.
 Nevertheless, some income from the Company portfolio, in the form of dividends and interest, may be subject to tax at variable rates, deducted at source in the country of origin.